jameshyojaelee/scPerturb-CMap/README.md

 make acceptance
 ```

-This script measures baseline scoring time, trains a short model, and verifies recall improvement on a synthetic retrieval task.
+This script measures baseline scoring time, materializes a small inversion dataset under
+`examples/out/metric_dataset/`, trains the DualEncoder with real pair/target files, and
+verifies that recall@5 improves by at least 10 percentage points over the untrained model.

 ## Contributing